PaulWay/openscad_work/Woodworking_and_workshop_tools/README.md

 to provide an inlet and some different forms of support for the shredder to sit on a container.

+**File: `quarter_inch_tool_holder.scad`**

+A simple 'stubby' tool holder for quarter-inch hex tools.
+If you have the 'gridfinity-rebuilt-openscad' library checked out in the parent directory, you can also build a 1x1 GridFinity box for holding this tool holder.

 **File: `trend_airshield_battery_pack.scad`**

 Still early experiments on making a replacement for the Trend AirShield Pro